 - when two or more identical transliterations occur for the same word it means that this word is written once with 2 flowering reeds (M17) once with two diagonal strokes (Z4).

-- the verb ỉỉ(ỉ), to come is written ỉ. (note the dot after the ỉ) i. e. the ideogramm alone, followed by its reading signs.
+- the verb ỉỉ(ỉ), 'to come', is written ỉ. (note the dot after the ỉ) i. e. the ideogram alone, followed by its reading signs.

 - in order to avoid confusion with the pronoun (.tw), the old forms of the pseudo-participle (old perfective), written in parentheses, are preferred: (.kwi), (.ti), (.w) .

 - similarly it is the old relative form in (w) which is used instead of the new one with the prothetic i.